- Who is Eligible?

 For SOU campus notifications, please visit the SOU COVID-19 Information page.

-Please let us know how e car help you start getting your adventure planned out.
+Please let us know how we can help you start getting your adventure planned out.

 BRING YOUR STUDENTS TO ASHLAND THIS YEAR!

 If you're looking for affordable, comfortable housing and an easy way to arrange meals for a large group, come stay at Southern Oregon University!